-The GI-Eye system enables rapid data collection for generating maps or GIS attribute databases of an area.
-The system is designed for ground or airborne operation.
+The GI-Eye system enables rapid data collection for generating maps, target coordinates, or the location of any features of interest in an area.
 The GPS and inertial components provide accurate positioning information while the video augmentation provides the capability to create a 3-D precise target position by acquiring successive images from different observation points or by cooperative targeting by separate observers.
-This allows for rapid and cost-effective georegistration and target location.
+This allows for rapid and cost-effective geo-registration and target location.
 The system design and operation are described in the following sections of this paper.

-Figure 1 Passive Video Triangulation GI-EYE OVERVIEW
+GI-EYE OVERVIEW

-Extracting coordinates from video imagery has historically required significant processing to determine the relative position and orientation of stereo image pairs (through photogrammetry) or the use of expensive fixedbase stereo vision systems.
+Extracting coordinates from video imagery has historically required significant processing to determine the relative position and orientation of stereo image pairs (through photogrammetry) or the use of expensive fixed-base stereo vision systems.
 The GI-Eye GPS/inertial video camera system enables high accuracy 3-D coordinates to be extracted from the video data without requiring the use of photogrammetric processing or stereo cameras.
-This is achieved through the use of three proprietary technologies developed by NAVSYS: precise attitude determination using our InterNav GPS/inertial alignment software; precision camera calibration using inhouse developed algorithms; and optimal estimation of the feature coordinates using our GI-Locate algorithm.
+This is achieved through the use of three proprietary technologies developed by NAVSYS: precise attitude determination using our InterNav GPS/inertial alignment software; precision camera calibration using in-house developed algorithms; and optimal estimation of the feature coordinates using our GI-View software analysis tool.

 The precision to which any object can be located from a pixel coordinate is a function of the accuracy to which the camera location and attitude is known.
 The integrated GPS/inertial system will provide meter level positioning accuracy when operating with differential GPS corrections.
 To provide high accuracy target locations, the camera attitude must be known precisely.
 The target location error scales with the attitude error (in milliradians) and the distance to the target (in km).
 For example a 1 milliradian azimuth error (0.57 degrees) will result in 1 meter of error for targets at a distance of 1 km from the camera.
 To achieve this level of attitude performance using conventional alignment techniques has previously required the use of expensive, high accuracy inertial navigation systems.
-NAVSYS' proprietary GPS/inertial alignment algorithm enables inexpensive inertial measurement units (IMUs) to be used to provide this same level of performance at significantly reduced cost6.
+NAVSYS' proprietary GPS/inertial alignment algorithm enables inexpensive inertial measurement units (IMUs) to be used to provide this same level of performance at significantly reduced cost2.

 The GI-Eye system is designed to use a commercial digital camera installed on a base-plate with the inertial and GPS sensors (Figure 2).
 Before the digital images can be used to extract target coordinates the camera must be calibrated for optical misalignments and distortion in the lens.
 NAVSYS have developed a proprietary calibration technique that enables the camera errors to be calibrated and reduces the residual attitude errors derived from the pixel coordinates to less than 0.3 mradian.
+Calibration results are shown later in this paper.